adolfomunoz/svg.cc/docs/svgplot/imshow.md

 ![Example 3](./imshow/example3.svg)

+In general, it is possible to pass arrays as "colors", and the behavior depends on the size of those arrays:
+* 1D arrays are transformed into values from their only component and then go through the color map.
+* 2D arrays are split: the first component goes through the color map and the seconds becomes the opacity.
+* 3D arrays become RGB colors.
+* 4D arrays begome RGB colors (first three components) and an opacity (fourth component) as discussed above.

 While the typical `imshow` call would expect that the width of each line is equal to the others, in practice there is no need.
 Empty positions will just become transparent.
 For instance, this code:

 {% highlight cpp %}